-- ▲ Turning on left turn signal;

 - ▲ Checking all mirrors again; and

 - ▲ Allowing congested traffic to disperse;

 - When it is safe, move the bus, enter the traffic flow and continue the route.

 Note.
 If you have missed a student's unloading stop, do not back up.
 Be sure to follow local procedures.